 In view of the continually increasing demand for water in dry seasons, and the repeated requests for extensions of the system, the Commission had investigations made to determine the most suitable site for an additional storage reservoir.
 After a number of sites had been examined as to foundations, probable storage capacity, and estimated cost, the Commission adopted what is known as the Sugarloaf site, just below the junction of the Goulburn and Delatite Rivers, as the most economical.
 A dam has been constructed to a height of 140 feet above the river bed, its foundation being in places 75 feet below the natural surface.
 It has an over-all length of 3,000 feet, of which 2,300 feet consist of "rock fill" bank with a reinforced concrete-core wall, the remaining 700 feet being of mass concrete, and forming a flood spillway.
-The dam submerges an area of 8,000 acres and permits the storage of 306,000 acre-feet of water, The catchment area above this reservoir is 1,500 square miles.
-The design provides that the dam may ultimately be carried to a height of 190 feet from the river bed, which addition would submerge 16,200 acres and impound 918,000 acre-feet.
+The dam submerges an area of 8,000 acres and permits the storage of 306,000 acre-feet of water.
+The catchment area above this reservoir is 1,500 square miles.

-The portion of the State at present served by the Goulburn system comprises 44,900 acres east of the river, 564,000 acres between the Goulburn and the Campaspe, and 313,100 acres between the Campaspe and the Loddon.
+The portion of the State at present served by the Goulburn system comprises 64,700 acres east of the river, 564,000 acres between the Goulburn and the Campaspe, and 335,400 acres between the Campaspe and the Loddon.
 These areas include the irrigated closer settlements at Shepparton, Stanhope, Tongala, Rochester, Echuca North, and Dingee, as well as the districts formerly controlled by the Rodney and Tragowel Plains Trusts, where the holdings are larger than in closer settlement areas.
-The main channels of the system have an aggregate length of 200 miles, in addition to which there are 1,800 miles of distributaries, a total for the whole system of 2,000 miles.
+The main channels of the system have an aggregate length of 200 miles, in addition to which there are 2,000 miles of distributaries, a total for the whole system of 2,200 miles.